Search the entire page

 Do you have a question?
 Write to us.

-The Mieroszewski Scholarship Programme ‘Research in Poland’ is financial support for foreigners engaged in scientific research activities related to the history, political situation, culture and heritage of the peoples of Central and Eastern Europe.
+The Mieroszewski Scholarship Programme 'Research in Poland' offers financial support to foreign researchers engaged in academic work related to the history, political situation, culture, and heritage of the nations of Central and Eastern Europe.

-Research activities in these areas are an important pillar of contemporary knowledge and the formation of cultural identity.
-Developing research in these areas contributes to an enriched global perspective and understanding of historical and cultural relationships.
+Research in these areas constitutes an essential pillar of contemporary knowledge and plays a vital role in shaping cultural identity.
+Advancing studies in these fields contributes to enriching global perspectives and deepening the understanding of historical and cultural interrelations.